uxdxdev/uxdxdev.github.io/content/blog/bowhead-react-plugin-system/index.md

 Based on the above user stories a bunch of solutions came to mind:

-- A Create React App template that scaffolds some these features would give developers a ready made development environment that would require very little configuration to get up and running.
+- A Create React App template that scaffolds some of these features together would give developers a ready made development environment that would require very little configuration to get up and running.

 - User authentication, data storage, and security could be handled by Google's Firebase platform.

 - Payment processing can be managed by Stripe's subscription services.

-- A plugin system would enable developers to only work on their products business logic using ReactJS components.
+- A plugin system would enable developers to only work on their products business logic using ReactJS components and inject them into the UI.

 - Developers only need to create the required accounts on Google Firebase, Stripe, Netlify, etc, in order to get access tokens and API keys.
 These can be passed to Bowhead as configuration data.

-- Providing a pre-built landing page, dashboard page, and account page with the ability to inject new components into these as require would speed up development.
+- Providing a pre-built landing page, dashboard page, and account page with the ability to inject new components into these as required would speed up development.

 The most obvious solution to abstract all of these features away from developers is to use node modules hosted on NPM, and the Create React App template that would have these pre-configured for installation.
 These are the core node modules:

-- bowhead
+- bowhead (required)
-- bowhead-functions
+- bowhead-functions (required)
-- eslint-config
+- eslint-config (code linting, not required)
-- cra-template-bowhead
+- cra-template-bowhead (pre-configured development environment, not required)

 The required modules here are `bowhead` and `bowhead-functions`.
 The CRA template is optional and would depend upon and use these modules in a pre-configured development environment.
 Developers do not have to use the CRA template to get value from this project, they can use their own development environments with the help of some documentation to configure only the required modules.